-I believe as restrictions on social gatherings lift there will be a lot of people planning a group holiday for the first time.
 I have not only had years of experience in supporting people who book to stay at Gilfach Wen Barn but also years of experience in being the one doing the organising of a group trip.

 1. Getting agreement on date and property.